brent-hartwig/rsuite-container-template-plugin/README.md

 ACL configuration is limited to project-specific ACLs.
 The container ID plus the value of the `project-role` attribute are used in the role name.
 New roles are created automatically.

 Version 0.9.7 includes a hard-coded project-agnostic role, "Viewers".
-It provides the list and view content permissions to users with the "Viewers" role.
+It provides the list and view content permissions to users with the "Viewers" role on any container the wizard sets the ACL on, unless the ACL ID is "feedback-container".
 Should this be adopted by a second project, we should take the time to make this configurable (i.e., alternative attribute to `project-role`).

 Sample: